isamert/jaro/README.md

 ;; Consider this scenario: User opens an URL ending with `png`: "https://example.com/some_pic.png" ;; `sxiv` is unable to open that because it does not support URLs.
 So `feh` will ;; run.
 If feh exits successfully, nothing else will happen.
-But if `feh` also ;; fails to open, jaro will contiune matching and it will open the URL with ;; `firefox`.
+But if `feh` also ;; fails to open, jaro will continue matching and it will open the URL with ;; `firefox`.
 ```